 - Complete online form DS-11 Application for a Passport (enter “000-00-0000” for the social security number) AND Section A (pages 1-2) of form DS-2029 Application for Consular Report of Birth Abroad (CRBA).
 Once completed, print out the forms single-sided.
 Handwrite any information that needs to be added or corrected after printing out the forms.
 Please do not sign the forms and do not print the instruction pages.
 Important Notice: Complete in detail Items 2.2j. and 3.3j. on page 2 of form DS-2029, include all dates physically present in the U.S. from the parent’s date of birth until the birth of the child.
 Include time spent traveling, visiting temporarily, or studying.
-Exclude trips made outside the U.S. in this period. n example of an acceptable and correctly completed form DS-2029 is provided here (2MB).
-Please note that if items 2 & 3 on page 2 of DS-2029 are not completed correctly in detail, an appointment will NOT be scheduled.
+Exclude trips made outside the U.S. in this period.
+An example of an acceptable and correctly completed form DS-2029 is provided here (2MB).
+Please note that if items 2.2j & 3.3j on page 2 of DS-2029 are not completed correctly in detail, an appointment will NOT be scheduled.

 - Original Birth Certificate, from the Greek Registrar’s Office with the title “Ληξιαρχική Πράξη Γέννησης“, bearing the FULL NAME of the child. ΝΟΤ a “Πιστοποιητικό Γέννησης” nor a “Απόσπασμα Ληξιαρχικής Πράξης Γέννησης”.
 Birth certificates from municipalities and birth certificates without the child’s first name are NOT acceptable.
 Please note: If married outside of Greece, Greek authorities require that you have your Marriage Certificate translated into Greek to present at the hospital to receive the hospital birth certificate.
 Certified translators are available at https://metafraseis.services.gov.gr/.
 The birth certificate given by the hospital does not include the first name of the child.
 To name the child, both parents must appear at the Registrar’s Office with their passports or current I.D. and the hospital birth certificate to declare the child’s first name.
 This process is called “onomatodosia.”
 A new birth certificate will be issued with the full name.